boschresearch/statestream/README.md

 * Emphasis on [streaming](docs/from_one_frame_to_the_next.md) data and networks.
 * Emphasis on flexible and intuitive online visualization / manipulation of network states / parameters, etc.
 * Qualitative not quantitative exploration of new network architectures (first 50 percent vs. last 2 percent performance).
-* Emphasis on parallelism (processes, GPUs, soon restriced machines).
+* Emphasis on parallelism (processes, GPUs, restriced across machines).
-* Suited for specific type of very large (numerous but small network modules/layers) recurrent neuronal networks.
+* Suited for specific type of very large (numerous but small network modules/layers) recurrent neural networks.

 Implementation: